UzorNwokeaka/Customer-Segmentation-Project/README.md

 The goal of this project is to segment customers based on their purchasing behaviour and demographic information using unsupervised ML technique to identify groups of customers with similar behaviour and characteristics.
-This information can be used to develop targeted marketing campaigns, personalize product recommendations, and optimize pricing strategies
+This information can be used to develop targeted marketing campaigns, personalize product recommendations, and optimize pricing strategies.